korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 Here, our switch expression is really evaluating a char, a single character.
 We get this character from the String method, charAt() that we're using in the switch expression.
 That's going to give us the first letter of the type.
-And if it's an *A*, we'll return a new Adventure instance, if it's *C*, we'll return a Comedy, and if it's *S*, that means we want to create a new Science-Fiction Movie.
+And if it's an "A" we'll return a new Adventure instance, if it's "C" we'll return a Comedy, and if it's "S" that means we want to create a new Science-Fiction Movie.
 If it's not one of those, then we'll just return the base class, an instance of Movie.
 By providing this method, the code in the main method (the calling code)